-Our Steep History articles have often ranged in subject from much-loved teas to more obscure herbal curiosities, but today’s subject is literally one for the ages: saffron, the most prized spice in the world.
-Spanning thousands of years and numerous cultures, the history of saffron could easily fill a book.
-We may not be able
+Our Steep History articles have often ranged in subject from much-loved teas to more obscure herbal curiosities.
+Today’s subject is literally one for the ages: saffron, the most prized spice in the world, leading to our sublime tea: Saffron Green Tea.
+Spanning thousands of years and numerous cultures, the history of saffron could easily fill a

 Many green teas carry intriguing and imaginative names, like “dragon well”, “matcha” and “gyokuro”.
 There is, however, one green tea that seems to break the mold: Gunpowder.
 How did this tea get its baffling name, and why does it seem to be popular in spite of that?
 Steep a cup for yourself and sit down with us as we unravel the mystery of gunpowder tea.

 Welcome to another edition of our Steep History series!
 Today’s article takes us through a three-minute history of Assam tea, a tea that’s fun to say and even more fun to drink.
 Come take a closer look at one of India’s treasures, and see how it came to be.

 This unique mushroom has gained much attention in recent years for its astonishing antioxidant levels and its various health benefits for digestion, skin, and cellular protection.
 However, chaga tea’s history with humankind goes back much, much farther.
 Get your tea bag steeping and have a quick read!

 Our first Steep History article of the year explores a tea that deserves much more love than it gets in the Western world: Pu-erh, a rich, flavorful tea made of post-fermented tea leaves.
 Its obscurity is especially unfortunate, since this tea has a lot to offer in terms of taste and history.
 Come discover what makes pu-erh so special!